Psoriatic Disease Risk in the Era of COVID-19

 Presently, many patient and doctor concerns remain unanswered . . . at least definitively.
-Studies are being done to measure current psoriatic disease risk, but a lot remains unknown.

 Fortunately, the news we do have is fairly reassuring.
 Psoriasis patients should still be vigilant in avoiding exposure to COVID-19, but there is no reason to panic.

 Here is a quick look at what we know so far.

 An Overview of Psoriatic Disease Risk During COVID-19

 First, be relieved to know that psoriasis does not seem to make you any more prone to contracting the virus.
 There is no evidence suggesting that coronavirus enters the body through open cracks or sores.

 It is still believed that the virus spreads through exposure to respiratory droplets.

 The more pressing question for many psoriasis patients is whether they are prone to more severe infection.

 Studies suggest that there is no link between psoriasis and the severity of a coronavirus infection.
 Those psoriasis patients who had to be hospitalized often had other conditions that are linked to more severe complications.

 Of course, these studies are still new and small.
 While this information should help you breathe a little easier, don’t let up on your COVID-19 solution efforts.
 There is still quite a bit we do not know about psoriatic disease risk in relation to coronavirus.